Indian COVID-19 variant found in Switzerland: Health authority

 GENEVA: A first case of the coronavirus variant contributing to the exploding COVID-19 outbreak in India has been detected in Switzerland, the public health authority said on Saturday (Apr 24).

-The virus variant was found in "a passenger who was transiting through an airport", it said, without providing more details about the case.
+The virus variant was found in "a passenger who was transiting through an airport", it said.

+Spokesman Daniel Dauwalder told AFP in an email that the positive sample was collected in March in the northern canton of Solothurn, and that the transit passenger "had arrived from a European country".

 The news comes after Belgian authorities on Thursday said that a group of 20 Indian nursing students who arrived from Paris had tested positive for the variant in the country.